TrueNASTrueNAS Nightly Development Documentation

 TrueNAS also applies a default access control list to the dataset.
 This default ACL is restrictive and only grants access to the dataset owner and group.
 You can modify the ACL later according to your use case.

-To create a basic Windows SMB share and a dataset, go to Shares and click Add on the Windows Shares (SMB) widget to open the Add Share screen.
+To create a basic Windows SMB share and a dataset, go to Shares, then click Add on the Windows Shares (SMB) widget to open the Add Share screen.

 Add SMB Basic Options